githubtraining/training-manual/docs/05_local_git_configs.md

 Git allows you to set configuration options at three different levels.

 #### --system
 These are system-wide configurations.
-They apply to all users on this computer.
+Saving configurations under `--system` on your work computer should be avoided in favor of `--global` and `--local`.
+These settings apply to all users on this computer and are usually stored in `/etc/gitconfig`.
 #### --global
 These are the user level configurations.
-They only apply to your user account.
+They only apply to your user account and are persisted to `~/.gitconfig`.
 #### --local
 These are the repository level configurations.
 They only apply to the specific repository where they are set.
+Local git configs are found within the git repo under `.git/config`.

 > The default value for git config is `--local`.